ash/raku-course/strings/index.md

 ← [Scalar variables](../scalar-variables) / [Declaration with initialization](../scalar-variables/declaration-with-initialization) | [String concatenation](string-concatenation) →

-💪 If you already have read all the materials about strings, you can go directly to [assignments on strings](assignments).
+💪 If you already have read all the materials about strings, you can go directly to [exercises on strings](exercises).